 The only time you should clean your colon is to prepare for a colonoscopy.
 A clean colon helps your doctor detect polyps that can become cancer.
 Polyps are small growths on the lining of your colon.

 “Otherwise, colon cleansing is not necessary and, in fact, may harm you,” Stroehlein says.
 “The colon is quite remarkable because it can care for itself and keep you healthy.".

 You may see colon cleansing as a solution to an unhealthy lifestyle.
 Or believe a good flush of your system can help remove waste stuck to your colon walls.

 “Colon cleansing has been around for a long time," says Stroehlein.
 "Yet no evidence exists that it prevents disease or improves health.”

 Products to clean your colon include:

 - Colon irrigation or colon hydrotherapy (requires a doctor visit)

 It’s best to see your doctor if you have concerns about your habits or health.
-And in the meantime, steer clear of colon cleansing, Bresalier says.
+And in the meantime, steer clear of colon cleanses, Bresalier says.
 “No data supports it as beneficial or healthy.”

 Potential side effects include:

 - Vomiting, nausea, cramps